-This plan will continue to be revised with updates communicated to all faculty and staff members in response to public health conditions in Washington state and guidance from Washington state and Pierce County public health officials, the Washington State Department of Labor and Industries (L&I), and the Centers for Disease Control and Prevention (CDC).
-The plan enables faculty and staff members to work on campus consistent with Gov. Inslee’s four-phase Safe Start plan, his Higher Education – Fall 2020 Proclamation, ongoing COVID-19 risk management, and evolving adjustments in campus operations.
+This plan will continue to be revised with updates communicated to all faculty and staff members in response to public health conditions in Washington State and guidance from Washington State and Pierce County public health officials.

 The COVID-19 Work on Campus Plan provides institutional and operational guidance to facilitate careful and deliberate work on campus.
 Underpinning this plan are key principles that will continue to guide Puget Sound’s COVID-19 response, including: